21 Haunted Wedding Venues in the U.S. for a Spooky Spot to Wed

 The Sagamore on Lake George is absolutely picturesque.
-It's a AAA Four Diamond waterfront resort, and it was named by Conde Nast one of the Top 25 Resorts in the Northeast in 2020.
-Photos alone are enough to make anyone want to get married here, and if you love Halloween and all things scary, you'll be happy to hear it's known for being haunted, too.
+It's a AAA Four Diamond waterfront resort, and it was named one of the Top 25 Resorts in the Northeast in 2020 by Conde Nast.
+Photos alone are enough to make anyone want to get married here, and if you love all things scary, you'll be happy to hear it's known for being haunted, too.
 (Reported sightings on the golf course and inside the resort include ghost children, a fighting couple and three women.)
-Sagamore wedding packages include the Classic Wedding Package and the Intimate Wedding Package for events of 75 guests or less.
-Each package includes a wedding cake, an open bar, a two-course plated dinner and then some.
+Sagamore offers customizable wedding packages and a variety of venue options, including an event lawn, a tented lakefront terrace and a 72-foot replica of a 19th century touring vessel.

 Graduate Providence in Providence, Rhode Island

 The interiors at Rhode Island's Graduate Providence, formerly the Providence Biltmore, are opulent.
 In addition to historical glamour, the landmark hotel exudes an otherworldly energy that can be attributed to its long history and supernatural sightings.
 It opened in 1922, and during Prohibition, the basement operated as a speakeasy that was frequented by the mob.
-For your big day, you can host up to 500 people in the Capital Ballroom; other on-site venues include the Parkview Terrace, the Summit, L'Apogee and the Biltmore Ballroom.
+For your big day, you can host up to 500 people in the Biltmore Ballroom; other on-site venues include the Parkview Terrace, the Summit Rooms, L'Apogee Room, the Atrium Balcony, the Capital Ballroom and the Narragansett Bayview Room.
 The creative team will help you build a custom menu suited to your taste and guest count, and you'll be provided with a list of trusted vendors for everything from entertainment to transportation.

 The Hollywood Roosevelt in Los Angeles, California

 The Hollywood Roosevelt dates back to May 1927.
 With nearly a century behind it, the Los Angeles hotel has been frequented by many stars over the years, including Marilyn Monroe, whose ghost was spotted by a maid in the mirror Monroe used to use.
-With a legendary past and a legendary location, the Hollywood Roosevelt is a one-of-a-kind Halloween wedding destination.
-The hotel boasts 25,000 square feet of event space and can accommodate weddings ranging from 10 to an astounding 1,500 guests.
-With multiple wedding locations (the Blossom Ballroom, the Historic Lobby, the Academy Room, the Rooftop) and two packages (the Marilyn Package, the Gable & Lombard Package), there is something for all couples at this luxurious landmark and Halloween wedding venue.
+With a legendary past and a legendary location, the Hollywood Roosevelt is a one-of-a-kind wedding destination.
+The hotel boasts 25,000 square feet of event space and can accommodate Gothic-style weddings ranging from 10 to an astounding 1,500 guests.
+With multiple wedding locations (the Blossom Ballroom, the Historic Lobby, the Academy Room, the Rooftop), there is something for all couples at this luxurious landmark.

 Jekyll Island Club Resort in Jekyll Island, Georgia

 Those who love the coast will love Georgia's stunning Jekyll Island Club Resort.
 Those who love a good haunt will also love Jekyll Island Club Resort.
 Why?
 Because the island on which the coastal Southern wedding venue sits—and the venue itself—has its fair share of spooky stories.
 (There's a myth about a hotel bellman who dresses in 1920s attire and delivers suits to grooms' guest rooms.)
 The event spaces at the resort are breathtaking.
 At Crane Cottage, your wedding ceremony and reception will take place outdoors overlooking the Jekyll River, a reflecting pool, an interior courtyard and a sunken garden.
-Other venues include the Cherokee building, the oak tree-filled Riverfront Lawn, the Morgan Center Ballroom, the Grand Dining Room and three Jekyll Ocean Club venues: beach, rooftop deck or Eighty Ocean Kitchen + Bar.
+Other venues include the Cherokee building, the oak tree-filled Riverfront Lawn, the Morgan Center Ballroom, the Grand Dining Room, the Club Ballroom, the Hall of Mirrors, the Faith Chapel and three Jekyll Ocean Club venues: beach, rooftop deck or Eighty Ocean Kitchen + Bar.